Gautam7352/Todo-app/README.md

 This is made as part of cohort 3.0 of Harkirat Singh.

+The Inspiration.html file is used as a inspriational reference. whereas the Todo.html is the main html file

 Was able to complete it to a certain level atleast.